Puneetx21/Image-Search-Web/README.md

 # Image-Search-Web
-Developing a Search Engine for mainly for Images.
+Developing a Search Engine mainly for Images.
 <br>
  Languages Used are Javascript / Html / Css .